Great Sphinx of Giza: Missing nose

 The destruction and fate of the Sphinx's missing nose has long been the subject of myths and stories.
-Although false, the most popular story is the Sphinx's nose was destroyed by cannonballs fired by the army of Napoleon Bonaparte.
-However, drawings made by Frederic Louis Norden in 1737 show the Sphinx's nose missing, over 60 years before Napoleon's arrival.
 Examination of the Sphinx's face shows marks made by long rods or chisels hammered into the face: one at the bridge of the nose, and another below the nostril.
 The nose was apparently then pried off, and the stonework crumbled as it fell or was subsequently destroyed.

+The most popular legend of its destruction claims that it was destroyed by cannonballs fired by the army of Napoleon Bonaparte.
+However, it has been documented as damaged since at least the 10th century.

 Some 10th-century Arab authors claimed the damaged nose was the result of iconoclastic attacks.
 Other writers have attributed the damage to the Mamluks in the 14th century.
 According to Ibn Qadi Shuhba, Muhammad ibn Sadiq ibn al-Muhammad al-Tibrizi al-Masri (d.
 1384), desecrated the sphinxes of "Qanatir al-Siba".

 Writing in the early 15th century, Arab historian al-Maqrīzī attributed the loss of the nose to Muhammad Sa'im al-Dahr, a Sufi Muslim from the khanqah of Sa'id al-Su'ada in 1378.
 According to al-Maqrīzī, Sa'im al-Dahr saw local peasants making offerings to the Sphinx in the hope of increasing their harvest and defaced the Sphinx in an act of iconoclasm.
 According to al-Maqrīzī, people living in the area believed the sand covering the Giza Plateau was retribution for al-Dahr's act of defacement.
 Al-Minufi (1443–1527) wrote the Alexandrian Crusade in 1365 was, "...divine retribution for Muhammad Sa'im al-Dahr's breaking off the nose of a sphinx."

+Drawings made by Frederic Louis Norden in 1737 show the Sphinx's nose missing.